 TileJSON Endpoint

-Learn what TileJSON is, what metadata it exposes, and how to use the TileJSON endpoint for uploaded MBTiles and PMTiles datasets.
+Learn what TileJSON is, what metadata it exposes, and how to use the TileJSON endpoint for uploaded MBTiles and PMTiles tilesets.

 What TileJSON is

-TileJSON is a JSON metadata document for a tileset.
-It describes how a client should access the tiles, including the URL template, bounds, zoom range, format, and other metadata needed to configure the source correctly.
+TileJSON is a JSON metadata document that describes how a client should load tiles.
+It includes the URL template, bounds, zoom range, format, and layer information that map clients like MapLibre, Mapbox GL JS, OpenLayers, or Leaflet need to configure the source correctly.

-• Tippecanoe usually generates MBTiles archives with embedded metadata that can be exposed as TileJSON after upload.
+• Tippecanoe - generates MBTiles with embedded metadata

-• GDAL (3.8+) can export vector datasets directly to MBTiles or PMTiles archives.
+• GDAL (3.8+) - exports vector datasets directly to MBTiles or PMTiles

-See the Upload Data page for the current accepted file types and transfer limits table.
+See the Upload Data page for accepted file types and transfer limits.

 TileJSON endpoint